Jack Johnson: Title loss

-On April 5, 1915, Johnson lost his title to Jess Willard, a working cowboy from Kansas who started boxing when he was 27 years old.
-With a crowd of 25,000 at Oriental Park Racetrack in Havana, Cuba, Johnson was knocked out in the 26th round of the scheduled 45 round fight.
+In late 1914, two ambitious promoters—Jack Curley and Harry Frazee—began working to arrange a title fight between Johnson and 6-foot, 61/4-inch, 230-pound Jess Willard.
+The fight was set at the Oriental Park Racetrack in Havana, Cuba, on April 5, 1915, before a crowd of 25,000.
+At age 37, Johnson had a noticeable paunch and looked anything but ready for the scheduled 45-round bout.
+Nevertheless, he dominated the fight until the 20th round.
+In the 26th round, Willard penetrated Johnson's withering defense with a hard right to the head.
+Johnson was knocked out, and Willard became the new heavyweight champion.

 Johnson is said by many a year after the fight to have spread rumors that he took a dive, but Willard is widely regarded as having won the fight outright.
 Many people thought Johnson purposely threw the fight because Willard was white, in an effort to have his Mann Act charges dropped.
 Willard ironically responded, "If he was going to throw the fight, I wish he'd done it sooner.
 It was hotter than hell out there."

 Post-championship

 After losing his world heavyweight championship, Johnson never again fought for the world or colored heavyweight crowns.
 His popularity remained strong enough that he recorded for Ajax Records in the 1920s.
 Johnson continued fighting, but age was catching up with him.
 He fought professionally until 1938 at age 60 when he lost 7 of his last 9 bouts, losing his final fight to Walter Price by a 7th-round TKO.
 It is often suggested that any bouts after the age of 40—which was a very venerable age for boxing in those days—not be counted on his actual record, since he was performing in order to make a living.

 He also indulged in what was known as "cellar" fighting, where the bouts, unadvertised, were fought for private audiences, usually in cellars or other unrecognized places.
 There are surviving photographs of one of these fights.
 Johnson made his final ring appearance at age 67 on November 27, 1945, fighting three one-minute exhibition rounds against two opponents, Joe Jeanette and John Ballcort, in a benefit fight card for U.S. War Bonds.